Fission (biology): Types of binary fission

 Binary fission means "division into two".
 It is the simplest and most common method of asexual reproduction.

 Multiple fission

 Fission of protists

 Multiple fission at the cellular level occurs in many protists, e.g. sporozoans and algae.
 The nucleus of the parent cell divides several times by amitosis, producing several nuclei.
 The cytoplasm then separates, creating multiple daughter cells.

 Some parasitic, single-celled organisms undergo a multiple fission-like process to produce numerous daughter cells from a single parent cell.
 Isolates of the human parasite Blastocystis hominis were observed to begin such a process within 4 to 6 days.
 Cells of the fish parasite Trypanosoma borreli have also been observed participating in both binary and multiple fission.

 Fission of apicomplexans

-In the apicomplexans, a phylum of parasitic protists, multiple fission, or schizogony, is manifested either as merogony, sporogony, or gametogony.
-Merogony results in merozoites, which are multiple daughter cells that originate within the same cell membrane; sporogony results in sporozoites, and gametogony results in microgametes.
+In the apicomplexans, a phylum of parasitic protists, multiple offspring are commonly produced through repeated nuclear division followed by coordinated budding and cytokinesis that partitions the cytoplasm into numerous daughter cells.
+This process is termed merogony when it produces merozoites, sporogony when it produces sporozoites, and microgametogony when it produces microgametes.
+Merozoites are multiple daughter cells that originate within the same cell membrane.